AmyNashh/Journey-Tracker/README.md

 # Journey-Tracker

-This application allows the user to Register and Login with their details and record journeys in distance, time and location while choosing a form of transport.
+This android application allows the user to Register and Login with their details and record journeys in distance, time and location while choosing a form of transport.
 These journeys can later be viewed with the start and stop position on google maps.

 - MainActivity: <br />
 The user is given the option to register or login to the app.